-In a similar fashion to regular savings account that you’d open with your bank.
+In a similar fashion to a regular savings account that you’d open with your bank.
 A Cash ISA offers the choice of a fixed or variable rate.
 While offering lower returns than their alternative, Cash ISAs are nevertheless a good option for people who don’t want to deal with the uncertainty caused by stock market volatility.

 Stocks & Shares ISA

-With inflation levels rising fast, those looking to maximise their investment returns would be encouraged to explore the available Stocks & Shares ISA options.
+With inflation levels rising fast, those looking to maximise their investment returns would be encouraged to explore the available Stocks and Shares ISA options.
 In contrast to Cash ISAs, your contributions are actively invested in the stock market.
 While this holds the potential for higher returns, it also increases risk, as your money can go up and down due to the inherent fluctuations in equity prices.